kylekce/kylekce/README.md

 - [Responsive Web Design - freeCodeCamp](https://www.freecodecamp.org/certification/kylekce/responsive-web-design)

 ### 💼 Projects
-- [Video Lens](https://github.com/starkproj/) - A research on a video content analysis system integrating Computer Vision and Natural Language Processing. (**Design Lead and Fullstack Dev**)
+- [Video Lens](https://github.com/starkproj/) - A research on video content analysis system integrating Computer Vision and Natural Language Processing. (**Design Lead and Fullstack Dev**)
 - [coblend](https://coblend.art/) - A real-time collaborative drawing platform with sync drawing, shared canvases, and integrated chat for seamless creative collaboration. (**Creator**)
 - [FlashCodes](https://flashcodes.fun/) - A unique learning platform that combines the fun of code typeraces with the efficiency of flashcard reviews. (**Creator**)
 - [Ease Portfolio](https://ease-portfolio.netlify.app/) - A commissioned portfolio website showcasing stunning visuals, featuring a gallery of playable video edits, and providing an easy way to connect with the video editor. (**Creator**)